 5) purulent, freshly infected, aseptic.

-002. What explains the presence of a zone of molecular shaking at gunshot wound?
+002. What explains the presence of a zone of molecular shaking during gunshot wound?

-1) pressure on the tissues of the projectile;
+1) pressure on the tissue of the projectile;

 2) pulsation of cells in the wound area;